Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Thyolo has been designated an Important Bird Area by BirdLife International, with roughly 81 species recorded on Thyolo Mountain alone.
 But the numbers tell only half the story.
 What matters here is what you can see: a handful of range-restricted forest species found in only a few mountain forests in Malawi and Mozambique, and nowhere else on Earth.
 This guide walks you through what to expect, where to look, when to come, and how to base yourself properly for a trip that rewards slow days and early mornings.

-Indigenous evergreen forest on a Thyolo tea estate, habitat for the Thyolo Alethe and other Afromontane endemics
+Indigenous evergreen forest on a Thyolo tea country, habitat for the Thyolo Alethe and other Afromontane endemics

 The indigenous forest patches behind The Thyolo House — prime habitat for forest endemics.